CoShared-NikkiPetersen/swes-takehome-challenge/README.md

 ## The database

-Because Firebase isn't in a GitHub Repository, I thought you might like to see what it looks like, so here's a quick gif:
+Because Firebase isn't in a GitHub Repository, I thought you might like to see what it looks like, so here's a quick gif (I can't seem to make it big enough to see detail well but small enough for GitHub to accept it):

 ![Firebase Firestore](https://media.giphy.com/media/B43quirSryrupEnEjI/giphy.gif)